 Most employees are seeking flexibility that helps them strike a better work life balance.
 According to TriNet, employees ranked flexible work hours as the most important nontraditional benefit.
 Younger employees (aged 25 to 34) said extended paid leave, such as parental leave was most important.
 Another very popular nontraditional benefit is the ability to work remotely, avoiding a time-consuming commute to leave more time for family.
 Other nontraditional ways employers can help improve employee work life balance include onsite childcare, pet friendly office policies, and extended death benefits for bereaved spouses and children.

 Emphasis on Health Savings Accounts

 In the US, employers and benefits advisors will take a closer look at the benefits of Health Savings Accounts (HSAs) for employees.
 HSAs are a savings vehicle paired with a high-deductible health insurance plan.
 Pre-tax income directed into an HSA grows tax-free and can be withdrawn tax-free at any time to pay for eligible medical expenses.
-Because of the triple-bonus tax treatment, investments grown inside an HSA can end up being worth nearly 30% more in an HSA than a 401(k) at retirement.
+Because of the triple-bonus tax treatment, investments grown inside an HSA can end up being worth nearly 30% more in an HSA than a 401(k) at retirement”>investments grown inside an HSA can end up being worth nearly 30% more in an HSA than a 401(k) at retirement.
 After they turn 65, account holders can use HSA funds for any reason without penalty, although non-eligible expenses may incur taxes.
 In 2019, many employers will seek to educate employees about the value of the HSA as an investment vehicle, and some may increase employer contributions into HSA instead of 401(k).